- What are visitor profiles?

 The visitor profile contains the information that remains identical from one visit to the other: e.g. visitor name, email, company.
 On the other hand, the visit level contains the information that changes from one visit to the other: e.g. visit date, hour, host, …

 Storing the profile on the iPad has 2 advantages:

 1. Better experience for returning visitors

-Most returning visitors do not want to retype all their profile details if they already checked in in the past.
+Most returning visitors do not want to type all their profile details again if they already checked in in the past.
 They want a quick way to retrieve their profile.